Songkran Water Festival (Thai New Year) 2017

 Things are changing rapidly in Thailand, we can only hope that its people can hold tight to some of its traditions and not let them get watered (pun intended) down so much that all Songkran becomes known for is smashing ice-cold buckets of water in people’s faces.
 Ayuttaya was much kinder and gentler Songkran than Chiang Mai.
 And I loved it for that.
 I still got wet from head to toe, I still had a lot of fun, just minus the feeling of being assaulted and victimized.
 Don’t get me wrong, much of what goes on in Chiang Mai is fun too, but in certain areas it can and does get out of hand at times.

 *Note: Songkran is recognized as a national public holiday.
-Thailand currently has sixteen public holidays that are by enlarge observed by both private and public institutions.
+Thailand has sixteen public holidays that are observed by both private and public institutions.